4 Ways Kumon Helps Preschoolers With Writing

 As children progress, they increase pencil control by drawing longer lines and actively staying inside curved lines.
 Worksheets go from relatively wide spaces with short lines to progressively longer, thinner lines.
-This helps children become comfortable with moving their hands in different angles and directions.
+This helps helps preschoolers with writing by allowing them to become comfortable with moving their hands in different angles and directions.
 Even as adults, our hands tend to tire easily when writing.
 The Pencil Skills level helps preschoolers develop the proper stamina before advancing into the more difficult levels.

 Introduction to Pre-Reading Skills

-The Pencil Skills level is meant to compliment the Kumon Math and Reading material.
-As children progress through this level, they are introduced to pre-reading skills, while developing the proper pencil skills needed to excel in school.
+The Pencil Skills level compliment the Kumon Math and Reading material.
+We introduce them to pre-reading skills, while developing the proper pencil skills needed to excel in school.
 As they are not expected to read on their own yet, colorful worksheets with illustrations help them develop word association skills.

 In combination with other activities that advance motor skill development, the Pencil Skills level prepares children to write their letters and numbers for the first time with excitement and confidence.
 Discover even more study tips and resources that will give your preschoolers a head start!